Elleined/api-discovery-server/README.md

 ```
 <spring-cloud.version>2022.0.3</spring-cloud.version> // Remember to check for the updated version
 ```
+- And your pom should look like check the microservice-pom-sample.txt
 - After you add that when you start you microservice it will automatically registered in this discovery service.
 No additional configuration need after you do this it must work.

 # How to run multiple instances of your microservice